 Sending emails from your account fails

-You receive a Non delivery report with the error similar to mentioned above
+You receive a Non-delivery report with an error similar to mentioned above

-Your account has exceeded the allowed numbers of bounced messages per hour and as a result your email sending rights has been blocked
+Your account has exceeded the allowed number of bounced messages per hour and as a result, your email sending rights have been blocked

 The blockage is temporary hence you can send again mails within an hour